-Questions that I have been asked frequently in my practice over the past twenty years.
+Questions that I have been asked frequently in my practice over the past thirty years.

 What is psychotherapy?